QRTEA Shareholder/Stockholder Letter Transcript:

 good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be

-achieved or accomplished.
-The following include some but not all of the factors that could cause actual results or events to
+Report.
+The following include some but not all of the factors that could cause actual results or events to differ materially from

 customer demand for our products and services and our ability to attract new customers and retain existing customers